ardanlabs/gotraining/topics/memory_trace/readme.md

 ## pprof heap

 We can get detailed information about the heap using the pprof support.
-We can actually produce and compare different profiles to see difference in memory over time.
+We can actually produce and compare different profiles to see differences in memory over time.

 ### Comparing Profiles

     Build and run the service:
         go build
-        ./trace
+        ./memory_trace

     Take a snapshot of the current heap profile: